-1. No Party shall expropriate or nationalise a covered investment either directly or indirectly through measures equivalent to expropriation or nationalisation (expropriation), except:
+- 1. No Party shall expropriate or nationalise a covered investment either directly or indirectly through measures equivalent to expropriation or nationalisation (expropriation), except:

-- (a) for a public purpose; $^{17, 18}$
+- for a public purpose; 17, 18 (a)

 - (b) in a non-discriminatory manner;

-- (c) on payment of prompt, adequate and effective compensation in accordance with paragraphs 2, 3 and 4; and
+- on payment of prompt, adequate and effective compensation in (c) accordance with paragraphs 2, 3 and 4; and

-- (d) in accordance with due process of law.
+- in accordance with due process of law. (d)

-- 2. Compensation shall:
+2. Compensation shall:

-- (a) be paid without delay;
+be paid without delay; (a)

-- (b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place (the date of expropriation);

-- (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and

-- (d) be fully realisable and freely transferable.

-3. If the fair market value is denominated in a freely usable currency, the compensation paid shall be no less than the fair market value on the date of expropriation, plus interest at a commercially reasonable rate for that currency, accrued from the date of expropriation until the date of payment.
+- be equivalent to the fair market value of the expropriated (b) investment immediately before the expropriation took place (the date of expropriation); - (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and - be fully realisable and freely transferable. (d) - If the fair market value is denominated in a freely usable currency, the compensation paid shall be no less than the fair market value on the date of expropriation, plus interest at a commercially reasonable rate for that currency, accrued from the date of expropriation until the date of payment.

-&lt;sup>16 Article 9.8 (Expropriation and Compensation) shall be interpreted in accordance with Annex 9-B (Expropriation) and is subject to Annex 9-C (Expropriation Relating to Land).
+Article 9.8 (Expropriation and Compensation) shall be interpreted in accordance with Annex 9-B (Expropriation) and is subject to Annex 9-C (Expropriation Relating to Land).